Saint Louis University Madrid Campus

-The student body at SLU-Madrid comprises approximately 850 students from over 50 countries.
-English is the language of instruction, with selected courses offered in Spanish.
-The average class size is 17, and the student to faculty ratio is 12:1.

 History

-The Madrid Campus was founded in 1967 by Raymond L. Sullivant as a study abroad program.
+The Madrid campus was founded in 1967 by Raymond L. Sullivant as a study abroad program.
 Classes were offered in conjunction with the Universidad Pontificia Comillas, a Spanish Jesuit institution.
-The success of the study abroad program led Sullivant to develop an independent, permanent program, with administrative offices and classrooms located between Madrid's Complutense University and the city center.
+The success of the study abroad program led Sullivant to develop an independent, permanent program, with administrative offices and classrooms located between Madrid's Complutense University and downtown Madrid.

-Shortly thereafter, a number of Spanish students, attracted to the University's liberal arts curriculum, enrolled in classes.
+Shortly thereafter, a number of Spanish students, attracted to the university's liberal arts curriculum, enrolled in classes.
 Within a decade, SLU-Madrid was home to hundreds of students.
 As the programs expanded, students were able to complete the first two years of their undergraduate studies in Madrid.
 By 2005, students were able to complete all four years of their degree and graduate in Madrid.

 In 1990, SLU-Madrid acquired Padre Rubio and Padre Arrupe Halls.
-In 1996, the University became the first U.S. institution to receive official recognition from the Consejería de Educación y Deporte, Madrid's higher education authority.
-In 2011, the University expanded the Madrid Campus further with the acquisition and renovation of San Ignacio Hall, providing additional space to support students and faculty, including a new library, cafeteria and auditorium.
+In 1996, the university became the first U.S. institution to receive official recognition from the Consejería de Educación y Deporte, Madrid's higher education authority.
+In 2011, the university expanded the Madrid campus further with the acquisition and renovation of San Ignacio Hall, providing additional space to support students and faculty, including a new library, cafeteria and auditorium.

-Today, students from more than 50 countries pursue undergraduate and graduate courses at SLU-Madrid.
+Today, SLU-Madrid offers amenities like those found on university campuses in the United States.
 The campus offers four-year undergraduate degrees and graduate degrees, and hosts study abroad students from more than 150 universities in the U.S. and worldwide.
-Recognized as a center of international education in Spain, SLU-Madrid remains committed to the ideals of service and leadership that the University, its students, faculty, and staff have upheld since 1818, when the St. Louis Campus was founded.